My Birding Patch

 I consider myself a novice bird photographer who still has a lot to learn.
 However I should mention that when designing the house I included two areas ideal for photography both are on the second floor and give good views of the garden and surrounding areas as well as providing an excellent platform for birds in flight photography.

 Bird photography in the two National Parks is a different matter altogether, while the public area in Nam Nao is compact and lends itself to walking around, observations in Tat Mok are mainly carried out from the 19km long access road to the waterfall.
 The habitat and lighting conditions often make photography a real challenge.

 About 50% of the birds I record on my patch are observed and photographed from the house, this of course includes flyovers.
 Little did I know that when I built the house that the plot I had chosen was near the Northern Flyway for raptor migration in Thailand.
 So any time from September onward I usually get to see some raptor activity, weather permitting.

 The garden plays host to several smaller migratory birds in the winter.
 While the lakes provide a home for migratory water birds on a regular basis in the summer.
 At other times the area offers up the common Thai birds you would expect in the habitat with the occasional interesting patch vagrant turning up.

 Both National Parks offer up the usual collection of forest dwellers you would expect to find in this area.

 My garden total for 2018 was 111 species.
 While overall I have recorded 210 species in Phetchabun Province as of June 2019.

-If you fancy a free trip out to do some birding and photography in Phetchabun Province please read this article for more detail.
+If you fancy joining me to do some birding and photography in Phetchabun Province please read this article for more detail.